omega8cc/boa/docs/CLEANUP.md

 only there can it be removed for good — the backend reapers can move the leftover alias and vhost aside, but any task run on the record re-creates them.
-So when the nightly sweep confirms a ghost site (post-grace, whether or not `_GHOST_SITES_CLEANUP` is enabled), the account owner gets an email notice naming the site(s) with the exact control-panel steps: run the Delete task, or remove a stuck record directly via its `node/NNN/delete` address, or re-run the failed Install/Clone if the site is still wanted.
+So when the nightly sweep confirms a ghost site (post-grace, whether or not `_GHOST_SITES_CLEANUP` is enabled), it first checks the account's own front-end for the site's record (`hosting_context` row).
+Only when the record still exists — so the customer can actually see and remove it — does the account owner get an email notice naming the site(s) with the exact control-panel steps: Disable, then run the Delete task, or remove a stuck record directly via its `node/NNN/delete` address, or re-run the failed Install/Clone if the site is still wanted.
+A ghost whose node the customer already deleted (only backend leftovers remain, invisible to them) is logged as a backend leftover and cleaned silently, with no mail.
 The notice follows the Let's Encrypt client-notice model: it goes to the account's `_CLIENT_EMAIL` only, is throttled to once per 30 days per site, and is gated by `_GHOST_CLIENT_NOTIFY` (default `YES`; set `NO` in `/root/.barracuda.cnf` fleet-wide or in an account's `octopus.cnf` to disable).

 ## Recovering a moved item